High Protein Low-Calorie Crab Spinach and Artichoke Dip

 This crab and spinach dip can be prepared ahead of time and stored in the fridge until you’re ready to bake.
 However, you may need to add a few minutes to the bake time to ensure it cooks all the way through since it’ll be colder going into the oven.

-What should you serve this artichoke dip with?
+What should I serve with this hot dip?

 A dip is only as good as what it’s served with!
 This crab spinach dip is awesome with vegetable sticks, tortilla chips, crackers, pita chips, or sliced cucumbers for a healthy and delicious snack.